 Beavers was another promising title which Grandslam were entrusted to publish on various systems.
 You had to control “Jethro the beaver” through 4 valleys, each with 4 levels.

 From the previews in the magazines, the game looked a very nice multi-directional platformer.
 Very colourful graphics, you could almost feel the great little game emerging.
 The magazines described the animation as “superb”, with many nice little touches, such as Jethro getting bored, and then going to sleep if you leave him too long.
 Commodore Format even proclaimed that the game could finally be what Sonic fans were waiting for.

 Unfortunately nothing happened, and the game never surfaced.
 The Amiga version did, and received respectable marks in the 70% range.

-The crew behind the game was originally traced to Arc Developments, and there was a lot of confusion over the existance of the C64 conversion.
+The crew behind the game was originally traced to Arc Developments, and there was a lot of confusion over the existence of the C64 conversion.
 Richard Underhill could not remember the C64 production, and gave the possibility that either the game shots were mock ups or Grandslam had someone else doing the C64 conversion (The later being unlikely).
 Reviewers at both top UK magazines reported on the quality of animation and gameplay, so the first seems unlikey.
 So what has happened?

 Well, it can now be confirmed that the game shots were actually “FAKE”.
 That’s right, an ex-employee of Grandslam, Steve Sargent has confirmed that the screenshots were generated on the Amiga or PC to generate publicity for the game.
 The fakes were confirmed by Jon Harrison as well, who remembers making all the screenshots up on an Amiga.
 The screenshot with two Jethros seems to be a give away too :)

-Shame on C-Format and C-Power for proclaiming this “Excellent” conversion you say?… Well, unfortunately publicity has shown its ugly face on many occasions, and this sadly is just another moment.
+Shame on Commodore Format and Commodore Power for proclaiming this “Excellent” conversion you say?… Well, unfortunately publicity has shown its ugly face on many occasions, and this sadly is just another moment.
 Who knows what may have been, what with Arc Developments producing some star quality for Grandslam in their final years, this could have been a golden final curtain.
 ‘Liverpool FC’ now takes that acclaim.

 Extinction for this C64 based beaver… Case closed!